BigPolarBear1/factorization/README.md

 Ok.... the fact that the linear algebra works, that's a big morale boost.
 Even though it isnt yet true NFS... but it is only one final step away from true NFS (well, true NFS, but better and faster).
 Damn, I needed this small win today.
 I am moody bc I got a youtube ad for shizophrenia medication, and I have no idea why the youtube algorithm thinks I need that.
 I have however, often questioned my sanity these last 2 years... because everyone ignores my work and acts like I'm crazy.
 I know I'm not crazy.
 One last effort now.
 I'll go sleep, then tomorrow, I'll sort it out.

+I'm glad it is finally working.. but I am cursing myself for not realizing I could do this sooner...
+I'm not good at math at all.
+I'm like an idiot, falling over, trying to find the lightswitch in the dark.
+But I won't give up.
+I will turn on the light, so I can see everything!
+HAHAHAHAHAHAHAHAHAHA.